 Forming and Spinning Operations:-

 - Wash and degrease parts.

-- Annealing temperature is not critical; however, high temperatures (greater than 900°C) or extended time periods (longer than 60 minutes) should be avoided because such treatments promote grain growth.
+- The annealing temperature is not critical; however, high temperatures (greater than 900°C) or extended-time period (longer than 60 minutes) should be avoided because such treatments promote grain growth.
 Typical cycle: 850°C for 30 minutes.

 - Parts should be held at temperature for the indicated time and then furnace cooled to less than 175°C to avoid oxidation and/or thermal shock (which may cause distortion).